manwar/python-guide/introduction-to-python.md

 If you noticed, Taiwan and Niger both have the populations 24_000_000 but Taiwan appears before Niger.
 In theory Niger should come first.

-Let sort in decreasing order of population and increasing alphabetically
+Let's sort in decreasing order of population and increasing name alphabetically

     sorted(country_list, key=lambda x: (-x.population, x.name))